SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `Connection`: If the server uses HTTP/1.1 or lower, the CLIENT MAY choose to use this header to request the server to keep op the TCT-connection.
 The client MUST not use this header when the server uses HTTP/2 [@!RFC9113, section 8.2.2] or HTTP/3 [@!RFC9113, section 4.2]
   <!--TODO ISSUE 11: How to handle connections -->

+- `Accept-Encoding`: The client MAY choose to use the Accept-Encoding HTTP header to request the server to use compression for the response message body.

   <!--TODO ISSUE 4: also include authentication header here? -->

 ## Response